ArinaT01/my-study-projects/scooter_rental/README.md

-# Study of Scooter Rental Service (Statistical Analysis of Data)
+# Study of scooter rental service (statistical analysis of data)

 ## Task